TrackerSB/Green2/CONVENTIONS.md

 #### default keyword for methods
 Avoid `default` methods as much as possible.
 An allowed usecase could be one-line setter or getter.
 Default methods may not play well with FXML.
-(See [https://stackoverflow.com/questions/45641131/javafx-call-default-method-in-scenebuilder-fxml](SO Thread))
+(See [SO Thread](https://stackoverflow.com/questions/45641131/javafx-call-default-method-in-scenebuilder-fxml))
 #### Initializable(...)
 * When overriding initializable(...) of any class call `super.initializable(...)`.
 #### Stream API